 - endangering the physical or mental health or safety of any person or intentionally or recklessly causing injury to any person

 - stealing, destroying, damaging or misusing the property of the university equipment or resources without authorization

 Texas State balances the commitment to free speech with a commitment to safety.
-If you feel physically threatened due to someone else’s expressive activity, call the University Police Department emergency number 911, or the non-emergency number (512) 245-2805.
+If you feel physically threatened due to someone else’s expressive activity, call the University Police Department emergency number 911, or the non-emergency number 512.245.2805.
 Individuals who threaten or commit acts of violence or other violations of law may be subject to arrest and prosecution by law enforcement.
-Individuals can call the Dean of Students Office, 512-245-2124 and may face disciplinary sanctions imposed by the Student Conduct and Community Standards Office at Texas State.
+Concerned individuals may call the Dean of Students Office at 512.245.2124 and those found responsible may face disciplinary sanctions imposed by the Student Conduct and Community Standards at Texas State.